Can a simple, inexpensive test save your health?

 Optimal vitamin D is also absolutely crucial in preventative medicine and avoiding a wide variety of degenerative diseases.

-I advise ALL of the clients in my Functional Medicine and Nutritional Therapy practice, to get their levels tested quickly, easily and cheaply.
+We advise ALL of the clients in our Functional Medicine and Nutritional Therapy practice, to get their levels tested quickly, easily and cheaply.

 If there’s one test everyone, and I mean absolutely every person living in the UK and around the world (1), should take, it’s this test.